linkedin/rest.li/Rest_li_Avro_conversions.md

 ### Automatically generating avro schemas as part of a build

-Rest.li will generate avro schemas for all your pegasus schemas (.pdsc files) automatically if the build is configured to enable this.
+Rest.li will generate avro schemas for all your pegasus schemas (`.pdl` files) automatically if the build is configured to enable this.

 See [Gradle generateAvroSchema Task](setup/gradle#generateavroschema) for details on how to enable.